Odd Corners

 However, the problem with something like the Mandela Effect is this: just because you hear something or even see something, that doesn’t mean it’s true.

 Sometimes we read something incorrectly, or experience false memories.
-Sometimes we’re told something, even (well, especially) by the news media, that’s incorrect.
+Sometimes we’re told something that’s incorrect.
 We assume it’s true, because why not, and go about our business.

 Then, when we later find out that Nelson Mandela has only recently died, or New Zealand is in a different location on the map, or that the Berenstein Bears are actually the Berenstain Bears, this information clashes with what we thought we knew.
 And if enough people are misinformed about the same topic, I imagine that’s when we run into the so-called Mandela Effect.